 Since that time EditStock has grown to include some amazing titles like the ones I listed above.
 If EditStock has had any success in the past, or wishes for any in the future, it's all due to the amazing contributor's whose footage I proudly represent.

-Here we are - Two years and seven months into the experiment that is EditStock.
 I'm proud and blessed to have partnered with Avid and share with students training materials that I hope will help shape them into passionate filmmakers.

 Comments will be approved before showing up.